All Episodes

 This is how you indicate that you were ready to receive communion.

-Did Catholics do that as well?
+Do Catholics do that as well?

 I don't think so.

-I haven't been to the nervous order order.
+I haven't been to the Zoom.

-I mean, that's more like Satan worship anyway, isn't it?
+Novus Ordo, I mean, that's more like Satan worship anyway, isn't it?

 It's a traditional Catholic mass.

-From an experiential perspective, the best argument for orthodoxy by far is that there was no Vatican II.
+From an experiential perspective, the best argument for Orthodoxy by far is that there was no Vatican II.

 There was no liturgical reform.